BuidlGuidl/eth-tech-tree-challenges-old/README.md

 # Social Recovery Wallet Challenge - ETH Tech Tree

 Mother's day, 2023.
 You decide to send your mom some ETH to help her learn more about your world.
-You set up a new MetaMask wallet and write down the seed phrase on a nice peice of flowered stationary.
+You set up a new MetaMask wallet and write down the seed phrase on a nice piece of flowered stationary.
 You briefly consider custodying the phrase on her behalf, but ultimately decide against it.
 To understand your cypherpunk values, she needs to truly own her new gift.
-She's extatic.
+She's ecstatic.
 She immediately hops online, and for the next few days, continues to explore the rich new world that is web3.
 Then...disaster strikes.
 Her laptop dies and she's LOST HER SEED PHRASE.

 ## Contents
 - [Requirements](#requirements)